 He didn’t upgrade the technology because the technology wasn’t there yet.
 He didn’t throw a bunch of money into branding because they didn’t have the money to do so yet.
 Instead, he honed in on his resource of creativity and made one simple change: He ordered the computers to be redesigned and repackaged in candy-coated colors.
 He already knew that Apple was selling an incredible product, so his challenge was simply to make people view Apple products in a different way.
 And just like that, he set Apple on the path to becoming the champion of innovation it’s known for today.

 If you have clarity around the outcome you seek to achieve and you’re focused on it, you will find the resources to succeed.
 They may already be right in front of you, you just need to put yourself in the right emotional state to see them.

 If you’ve set your goals, honed your focus and are taking massive action and getting better and better at executing, then there’s only one leadership quality you need to get whatever you want: Grace.
-Whether you think of grace as God, the universe, luck or something else, doesn’t matter — the point is that grace gives you a reason, a purpose, to keep doing what you’re doing.
+Whether you think of grace as God, the universe, luck or something else, it doesn’t matter – the point is that your grace gives you a reason, a purpose, to keep doing what you’re doing.

 The best leaders in history are those that are purpose-driven.
 They’re doing what they’re doing in order to serve something greater than themselves – whether it’s the planet, their family or a higher calling.
 They know what they believe and they follow those beliefs with laser-sharp focus.

-If your primary motive as a leader is to get someone to do something you want, then sure, you can strategize and manipulate to get it.
+If your primary motive as a leader is to get someone to do something you want, then sure, you can strategize and manipulate the people around you to get it.
 But when your primary motive is to serve a greater good, you create a lasting legacy that will extend well beyond your lifetime.
 Not only that, but your dedication to your cause will empower others to do the same.